SAFETY PROCEDURE GUIDE

 • Multi-lock hasp

-A multi-lock hasp is a steel bar with multiple padlock holes.
-It is fitted to the isolation point (preventing re-energisation), and each operative working on the circuit fits their own padlock to the hasp.
-The isolation cannot be removed until all padlocks are removed — which requires every operative to confirm they are clear.
-Each operative carries their own key; no single person can re-energise the circuit while other padlocks remain.
+A steel bar with multiple padlock holes, fitted to the isolation point.
+Every operative working on the circuit fits their own padlock and keeps their own key.
+The isolation cannot be released until the last lock comes off, so no one person can re-energise the circuit while anybody else is still working.

 • Permit to work

-A permit to work is a formal document that identifies the equipment to be worked on, the isolation points that have been locked off, the persons authorised to carry out the work, and the precautions in place.
-It is signed off by a competent person (the permit issuer) and by the person receiving the permit.
-Permits to work are required for high-voltage work and are best practice for complex low- voltage work on large installations.
+A formal document identifying the equipment, the isolation points that have been locked off, the people authorised to do the work and the precautions in place, signed by the issuer and by the person receiving it.
+Required for high voltage work and standard practice for complex low voltage work on large installations.

 Issue method statements and risk assessments on site